yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/Weston.rst

    shell=ivi-shell.so

-After the above configuration is completed, we can restart Weston by running the following command
+After the above configuration is completed, we can restart Weston by running the following command:

 .. code-block:: console

-   # systemctl restart weston
+   # systemctl restart emptty

 .. note::